mavjav-edu/pcc_2e/solutions/chapter_5.md

 Add an `if` test to *hello_admin.py* to make sure the list of users is not empty.

-- If the list is emtpy, print the message *We need to find some users!*
+- If the list is empty, print the message *We need to find some users!*
 - Remove all of the usernames from your list, and make sure the correct message is printed.

 ```python